 For chronically homeless men and women, DESC is the front door to the most comprehensive array of services in the Seattle/King County region.

-Men and women who are mentally ill and/or chemically-dependent, elderly, medically compromised, physically or developmentally disabled are prioritized for a comprehensive program of clinical services, shelter, and supportive housing that addresses their needs in a way that can end homelessness.First contact
+Individuals who are living with mental illness, substance-use disorders, elderly, medically compromised, physically or developmentally disabled are prioritized for a comprehensive program of clinical services, shelter, and supportive housing that addresses their needs in a way that can end homelessness.First contact

 For many homeless adults, the DESC Emergency Shelter Program is their first contact with our comprehensive service network.

-Each night, 279 men and women find refuge in our three shelters where they are able to escape the danger, fear, and discomfort of living on the streets, for at least a short time.
+Each night, 383 homeless adults find refuge in our three shelters where they are able to escape the danger, fear, and discomfort of living on the streets, for at least a short time.

 During the day, the main emergency shelter becomes a drop-in center where people can seek refuge from the elements and access food, showers, hygiene items, clean clothes, and mail pick-up.
 In this way, a tooth brush or a simple meal become tools of engagement, creating an opportunity for staff to gain a client's attention and trust.
 Click here for more information on our Emergency Shelter Program.Connections

-Connections is a daytime service and referral center that addresses the needs of homeless men and women by providing individualized support, basic skills training and referrals to local services and housing.
+Connections is a daytime service and referral center that addresses the needs of homeless adults by providing individualized support, basic skills training and referrals to local services and housing.
 Connections

-The program aims to eliminate existing barriers that prevent homeless men and women from securing and retaining livable wage jobs and stable, affordable housing.
+The program aims to eliminate existing barriers that prevent people experiencing homelessness from securing and retaining livable wage jobs and stable, affordable housing.
 Connections staff work with clients one-on-one to create comprehensive plans to secure housing and employment that will end their homelessness and give them hope for an improved future.

-The men and women who use our shelters are among the poorest and most vulnerable members of our community.
+The people who use our shelters are among the poorest and most vulnerable members of our community.
 Many cope with one or more major disability or life problem that contribute to their becoming or remaining homeless.
 Among these, mental illness and addiction to drugs or alcohol, and physical or developmental disabilities are the most common.

 Information and Referral counselors are a critical element in matching vulnerable clients with the most appropriate type of services available.
 Clients who are evaluated and determined to have less significant vulnerabilities are referred to other nearby agencies, leaving room available at DESC for those with more serious conditions.
 Information and Referral Counselors help clients seek assistance in finding housing, obtain identification, secure disability benefits, enroll in a drug-treatment program or even find a job.